oauthstuff/draft-oauth-rar/main.md

 * Support advertisement of supported authorization details types in OAuth server metadata
 * Accept `authorization_details` parameter in authorization requests including basic syntax check for compliance with this specification
 * Support storage of consented authorization_details as part of a grant
+* Implement default behavior for adding authorization details to access tokens and token introspection responses in order to make them available to resource servers (similar to scope values).
+This should work with any grant type, espceially `authorization_code` and `refresh_token`.
-* Implement default behavior for carrying authorization details to resource servers access token content and introspection responses.
-If the product supports resource indicators, this should also include assignment of authorization details to access tokens based on `resource` token request parameter
+* If the product supports resource indicators, it should also support filtering of the authorization details to be assigned to access tokens using the `resource` token request parameter.

 Processing and presentation of authorization details will vary significantly among different authorization data types.
 Products should therefore support customization of the respective behavior.
 In particular products should